Development of numerical methods for nonlinear hybrid stochastic functional differential equations with infinite delay: Explicit scheme and convergence

-Here we highlight the features and hints of the TEM scheme. \begin{itemize} \item It follows from \eqref{LI} that for each $j \ge 0$, we need to keep the vectors $\{X^{k,\D}(t_{j+m})\}_{m=-kl}^{0}$ in active memory for computing $X^{k,\D}(t_{j+1})$.
-Consequently, the TEM scheme is suitable for practical implementation on computers and has only a $O((kl+1)d)$ storage cost despite involving an infinite delay.
+Here we highlight the features of our TEM scheme. \begin{itemize} \item It follows from \eqref{LI} that for each $j \in \mathbb{N}$, we only need to store $\{X^{k,\D}(t_{j+m})\}_{m=-kl}^{0}$ in active memory to compute $X^{k,\D}(t_{j+1})$.
+Consequently, the TEM scheme is suitable for the computer operation and has only an $O((kl+1)n)$ storage cost despite involving an infinite delay.

-\item The numerical solution $X^{k, \D}(t_j)$ are obtained by truncating the intermediate term $Y^{k, \D}(t_j)$ to avoid their possible large excursions due to the nonlinearities of the coefficients and the Brownian motion increments.
-Moreover, from \eqref{G} one observes that
+\item The numerical solution $X^{k, \D}(t_j)$ is obtained by truncating the intermediate term $Y^{k, \D}(t_j)$ in the space $\RR^n$ to avoid its possible large excursions due to the nonlinearities of the coefficients and the Brownian motion increments.
+Moreover, from \eqref{G} one observes that { } for any $j \in \NN$ and $i \in \SM$.